CyberMiles/travis/docs/json-rpc.rst

 Travis JSON-RPC
 ======

-Travis is compatible with Ethereum so most methods especially the ones for normal transaction are the same with Ethereum.
+As travis is compatible with Ethereum so most methods especially the ones for normal transaction are the same with Ethereum.
 Please refer to Ethereum `JSON-RPC <https://github.com/ethereum/wiki/wiki/JSON-RPC>`_ for more information.

 CMT methods
 ===========